remodlai/Flowise/docs/documentation/handoff/README.md

 5. Review the [Application Context Filtering](06_application_context_filtering.md) to understand how resources are scoped to applications.

+6. Explore the [File Storage Integration](07_file_storage/README.md) to understand the comprehensive plan for file storage.

 ## Key Files

 - `packages/server/src/utils/supabaseAuth.ts`: Supabase authentication middleware